 Strathcona Elementary School, a public school in Vancouver, became a sister school to the village school of Iyoli, a school in the Kondoa district of Tanzania.
 Two teachers, Perry Buchan and Doug Sherrett were part of the team who developed and implemented an innovative exchange curriculum.
 The exchange used the Iyoli water project as a catalyst to integrate two vital themes: the complex human relationship with water and the incredible power of storytelling.

 ALL of the curricula was translated into Swahili by Jackline Omondi and followed simultaneously by a teacher in Tanzania who lead the storytelling group.

 Strathcona students worked on 4 different projects for 6 months: a book of stories, a video, a song and a virtual reality tour of their school.
-In addition, the kids had questions about each other so we filmed them which resulted in videos that we used to help raise money to build a well in the village of Iyoli which is going to be built in partnership with Innovation: Africa.
+In addition, the kids had questions about each other so we filmed them which created awareness and ultimately resulted in a partnership with Innovation: Africa who is going to build a well in Iyoli village.
 The H2Ope campaign was created as an extension of the exchange which was used to create awareness.
 Kids answer similar questions and it is beautiful.

 Doug's Classroom Outcomes

 "Working at an inner city school I have limited resources that constantly impact how and what I can provide for my students.
 Lara outlined how her access to quality cutting edged technology and her network of professionals would bring the project well beyond what I could have envisioned.
 She worked with Perry and I collaboratively, carefully illuminating where her creative and technical skill would help engage my student and present our learning in professional and dramatic way."